• Skip to primary navigation

 herb crusted salmon fillets with a beurre blanc sauce, potatoes and asparagus

-What to Serve with Herb Crusted Salmon
+What to Serve with It

-For this parmesan herb crusted salmon, the flavours and textures are full on.
+For parmesan herb crusted salmon, the flavours and textures are full on.
 It's important not to overcook the salmon.
 Keep it succulent and rosé pink in the middle.

 The result is the dish compliments a beurre blanc sauce - try with the added smoked tea in my recipe.
 A number of side dishes goes well, such as sautéed green beans with garlic, roasted asparagus or a gratin Dauphinois.